Thompson Siegel & Walmsley LLC Sells 2,433 Shares of AbbVie Inc. (NYSE:ABBV)

-A number of other hedge funds have also recently made changes to their positions in the stock.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
 Selective Wealth Management Inc. raised its holdings in shares of AbbVie by 16.3% during the 4th quarter.
 Selective Wealth Management Inc. now owns 672 shares of the company’s stock worth $72,000 after buying an additional 94 shares in the last quarter.
 Aurora Investment Counsel raised its stake in AbbVie by 1.0% during the third quarter.
 Aurora Investment Counsel now owns 9,483 shares of the company’s stock worth $941,000 after acquiring an additional 98 shares in the last quarter.
 Central Bank & Trust Co. lifted its holdings in shares of AbbVie by 10.7% in the fourth quarter.
 Central Bank & Trust Co. now owns 1,033 shares of the company’s stock worth $111,000 after acquiring an additional 100 shares during the last quarter.
 Folger Nolan Fleming Douglas Capital Management Inc. lifted its holdings in shares of AbbVie by 0.6% in the fourth quarter.
 Folger Nolan Fleming Douglas Capital Management Inc. now owns 17,677 shares of the company’s stock worth $1,894,000 after acquiring an additional 100 shares during the last quarter.
 Finally, Quad Cities Investment Group LLC boosted its stake in shares of AbbVie by 2.5% in the 3rd quarter.
 Quad Cities Investment Group LLC now owns 4,287 shares of the company’s stock valued at $376,000 after purchasing an additional 106 shares in the last quarter.
-Hedge funds and other institutional investors own 67.49% of the company’s stock.
+67.49% of the stock is owned by institutional investors.

+Several equities analysts recently commented on the stock.
+Royal Bank of Canada increased their price objective on shares of AbbVie from $129.00 to $135.00 and gave the company an “outperform” rating in a research note on Thursday, February 4th.
+They noted that the move was a valuation call.
+Morgan Stanley cut their price objective on AbbVie from $120.00 to $116.00 and set an “overweight” rating on the stock in a report on Thursday, January 28th.
+Sanford C. Bernstein started coverage on AbbVie in a research note on Tuesday, November 10th.
+They set an “outperform” rating and a $120.00 price target on the stock.
+Mizuho upped their price objective on AbbVie from $117.00 to $126.00 and gave the company a “buy” rating in a research note on Thursday, February 4th.
+They noted that the move was a valuation call.
+Finally, BMO Capital Markets assumed coverage on shares of AbbVie in a report on Wednesday, November 18th.
+They issued an “outperform” rating and a $123.00 price objective for the company.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and fifteen have given a buy rating to the company’s stock.
+AbbVie has an average rating of “Buy” and a consensus target price of $114.39.

+AbbVie (NYSE:ABBV) last posted its quarterly earnings data on Tuesday, February 2nd.
+The company reported $2.92 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $2.85 by $0.07.
+AbbVie had a return on equity of 439.24% and a net margin of 18.16%.
+The firm had revenue of $13.86 billion during the quarter, compared to analyst estimates of $13.70 billion.
+During the same period last year, the company posted $2.21 EPS.
+The business’s quarterly revenue was up 59.2% on a year-over-year basis.
+Research analysts expect that AbbVie Inc. will post 10.48 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Friday, May 14th.
 Shareholders of record on Thursday, April 15th will be paid a $1.30 dividend.
 This represents a $5.20 annualized dividend and a yield of 4.86%.
 The ex-dividend date of this dividend is Wednesday, April 14th.
 AbbVie’s dividend payout ratio (DPR) is presently 58.17%.

-In other news, EVP Timothy J. Richmond sold 51,990 shares of the firm’s stock in a transaction dated Friday, November 27th.
-The stock was sold at an average price of $105.00, for a total value of $5,458,950.00.
-Following the completion of the sale, the executive vice president now directly owns 51,990 shares in the company, valued at approximately $5,458,950.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, EVP Jeffrey Ryan Stewart sold 25,290 shares of the business’s stock in a transaction dated Tuesday, December 29th.
-The shares were sold at an average price of $105.00, for a total value of $2,655,450.00.
-Following the completion of the sale, the executive vice president now directly owns 76,259 shares of the company’s stock, valued at $8,007,195.
+In other AbbVie news, EVP Timothy J. Richmond sold 51,990 shares of AbbVie stock in a transaction on Friday, November 27th.
+The shares were sold at an average price of $105.00, for a total value of $5,458,950.00.
+Following the completion of the sale, the executive vice president now directly owns 51,990 shares of the company’s stock, valued at $5,458,950.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, EVP Jeffrey Ryan Stewart sold 25,290 shares of the company’s stock in a transaction dated Tuesday, December 29th.
+The shares were sold at an average price of $105.00, for a total transaction of $2,655,450.00.
+Following the transaction, the executive vice president now owns 76,259 shares in the company, valued at approximately $8,007,195.
 The disclosure for this sale can be found here.
-0.09% of the stock is currently owned by corporate insiders.
+0.09% of the stock is currently owned by insiders.

-Several equities analysts recently commented on the stock.
-Royal Bank of Canada increased their price objective on shares of AbbVie from $129.00 to $135.00 and gave the company an “outperform” rating in a research note on Thursday, February 4th.
-They noted that the move was a valuation call.
-Sanford C. Bernstein initiated coverage on AbbVie in a report on Tuesday, November 10th.
-They set an “outperform” rating and a $120.00 price objective on the stock.
-SVB Leerink lifted their price target on AbbVie from $128.00 to $140.00 and gave the company an “outperform” rating in a research note on Thursday, February 4th.
-Morgan Stanley lowered their price objective on AbbVie from $120.00 to $116.00 and set an “overweight” rating for the company in a research note on Thursday, January 28th.
-Finally, Zacks Investment Research upgraded shares of AbbVie from a “hold” rating to a “buy” rating and set a $114.00 target price on the stock in a research report on Tuesday, February 9th.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and fifteen have given a buy rating to the company’s stock.
-AbbVie has an average rating of “Buy” and a consensus target price of $114.39.

 AbbVie Profile